QR3.7.1 The Curious Case of Quantum Spin

 5. The result is the interference pattern seen.

-After the photon wave spreads through both slits, its positive or negative amplitudes combine at the screen to give a net strength, whose square predicts its probability to hit there.
-A random value between zero and one then decides where it actually hits, which no physical history can predict.
+After the photon wave spreads through both slits, its positive or negative amplitudes combine at the screen to give a net strength whose square predicts its probability to hit there.
+Then a random value between zero and one decides where the photon actually hits, regardless of its physical history.

 2. No access.
 The server doesn’t respond that cycle because it is busy elsewhere, so the point just carries on.
 This then was a potential physical event that didn’t happen.

-According to quantum theory, a photon’s probability to hit depends on its wave amplitude squared at each point.
-Light is a sine wave so its amplitude squared is its power, which for a processing wave means more server access.
+Quantum theory says that a photon’s probability to hit depends on its wave amplitude squared at each point.
+Light is a sine wave, so its amplitude squared is its power, which for a processing wave means more server access.
 If positive and negative amplitudes cancel at the server, the net power at each point decides the number of instructions needed, and hence server access.
 It follows that points where the wave has more power will access the server more, and so be more likely to restart it.
-The probabilities to hit of quantum theory are then based on the net amplitude squared because for a processing wave, that decides access to the server that restarts it in a physical event.
-The strange mechanics of quantum theory then make sense if a photon is a processing wave.
+The probabilities to hit of quantum theory are then based on the net amplitude squared because for a processing wave, that decides the server access that restarts it in a physical event.
+The strange logic of quantum theory then makes sense for a processing wave.

-To recap, photon instances overload many screen points but which one actually restarts the wave is to us unknown, i.e. random.
+To recap, photon instances overload many screen points, but which one actually restarts the wave is to us unknown, i.e. random.
 Even so, the net wave power at each point defines access to the server, so it predicts the probability to restart there.
-We can now describe the two-slit experiment as follows:
+The two-slit experiment can now be described as follows:

 a.
 Photon wave instances spread through both slits.